-This is an Open Access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International license. (https://creativecommons.org/licenses/by-nc/4.0/).
+Non-commercial uses of the work are permitted, provided the original work is properly cited.

 Introduction

 COVID-19 was declared a pandemic by the World Health Organization in March 2020.
 Epidemiological studies have shown that biological differences between the genders have an impact on the immune responses and course of the disease as males have been disproportionately affected with greater severity and mortality.1 Similar to the effects of previous epidemics like Ebola and SARS, the current health crisis too has brought immense changes to the roles and relationships within social institutions.
 The health sector is directly affected, with frontline workers exposing themselves to the risk of contracting COVID-19.
 Economic disruptions and subsequent job losses also are major concerns.
 The psycho-social dimensions include caregiver burden and effects of the guarantine on family dynamics.2 According to Lancet's report3, there is a lack of gender analysis of the impact, policies and programs related to the pandemic.
 The main objective of this review is to explore and synthesize the currently existing literature on the differential impact of